Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.Spark/samples/Sample2_ExecuteSparkStatement.md

 ## Create Spark session

-All `SparkStatement` are created within the context of a `SparkSession`, so first create a spark session passing in details on the requested host by calling `StartCreateSparkSession` and then synchronously wait for the session to be ready.
+All `SparkStatement` are created within the context of a `SparkSession`, so first create a spark session passing in details on the requested host by calling `StartCreateSparkSession` and then synchronously wait for the operation to be complete.

 ```C# Snippet:CreateSparkSession
 SparkSessionOptions request = new SparkSessionOptions(name: $"session-{Guid.NewGuid()}")